Multimegamander/hello-world-everywhere/README.md

 * [Visual Basic .NET](https://en.wikipedia.org/wiki/Visual_Basic_.NET)
 * [Visual Basic Script](https://en.wikipedia.org/wiki/VBScript)
 ***
-### Thanks to all contributors that help growing this project.
+### Thanks to all contributors that help letting this project grow.
 If you want to see a missing language here, open an [issue](https://github.com/ApfelTV/hello-world-everywhere/issues) or make a [pull request](https://github.com/ApfelTV/hello-world-everywhere/pulls).
 ***